oysteiop/ScentSelection/README.md

-# SelectionRRR
+# ScentSelection
-Using reduced-rank regression to study selection on floral scent
+This repository contains the code used for the analyses of phenotypic selection on floral scent reported in Opedal, Ø.H., Gross, K., Chapurlat, E., Parachnowitsch, A., Joffard, N., Sletvold, N.', Ovaskainen, O. & Friberg, M. Measuring, comparing, and interpreting phenotypic selection on floral scent.